 Money making side hustle ideas are easy to come by, but most information available is outdated and a waste of time to read.
 I don’t want to see you make an extra $10 a week.
-I want to see you make north of a $1,000 per month on a consistent basis, which is the life-changing income we can only dream of.
+I want to see you make $1,000 per month on a consistent basis, which is the life-changing income we can only dream of.

 Remember, how much money you make depends on how much time and effort you are willing to put forth into your side hustle.
 By looking at the things you do on a daily basis, skillsets, and your interests, you can find many ways to form a profitable side hustle.

 1. Start a Profitable Blog